ksu-cs-textbooks/cc210/content/07-objects/05-object-features/_index.md

      * ingrd1 is now `name = "flour"`, `amount = 709.1`, `units = "ml"`

 Here, each instance method is listed in the lower part of the UML class diagram.
-It is annotated with the types of its expected parameters and return value or `void` if the method does not return any value^[Some UML diagrams may also use `void` instead of an empty parameter list if the method takes no parameters].
+It is annotated with the types of its expected parameters and return value or `void` if the method does not return any value[^1]

+[^1]: Some UML diagrams may also use `void` instead of an empty parameter list if the method takes no parameters.

 ## Designing Classes